 In general, the rate of binary formation via this channel would be given by $\Gamma_{\rm 3bb}={\cal Q}(m_1,m_2,m_3,\eta)\times\Gamma_{3b}$\,, where ${\cal Q}(m_1,m_2,m_3,\eta)\in[0,1]$ is an efficiency factor that depends on mass and hardness, and characterizes the fraction of three-body encounters that induce a bounded pair~\cite{Kritos:2020wcl}.
 To the best of our knowledge, this factor has not been calculated before.
 Here we present only a crude estimate.

-One way to treat a three-body encounter of bodies A, B and C is to split it in two nested interactions: a single-single, nearly parabolic interaction between A and B, and a binary-single encounter between the single C and the meta-stable pair AB with positive energy given by the relative kinetic energy $T_{\rm AB}=0.5\mu_{\rm AB}\boldsymbol{v}_{\rm AB}^2$, where $\mu_{\rm AB}$ is the reduced mass, and $\boldsymbol{v}_{\rm AB}$ the relative velocity of A and B. Body C in the outer interaction serves as an ``external agent'' whose role is to extract enough energy for the pair AB to become a bound binary system.
+One way to treat a three-body encounter of bodies A, B and C is to split it in two nested interactions: a single--single, nearly parabolic interaction between A and B, and a binary--single encounter between the single C and the metastable pair AB with positive energy given by the relative kinetic energy $T_{\rm AB}=0.5\mu_{\rm AB}\boldsymbol{v}_{\rm A,B}^2$, where $\mu_{\rm AB}$ is the reduced mass, and $\boldsymbol{v}_{\rm A,B}$ the relative velocity of A and B. Body C in the outer interaction serves as an ``external agent'' whose role is to extract enough energy for the pair AB to become a bound binary system.